czottmann/obsidian-actions-uri/docs/index.md

 # Actions URI
 Obsidian natively supports a custom URI protocol `obsidian://` which can be used to trigger various actions within the app.
 This is commonly used on macOS and mobile apps for automation and cross-app workflows.

-**This plugin adds new `x-callback-url` endpoints** to Obsidian so that external sources can interact with an Obsidian instance in a programmatic way by making `GET` requests to a `obsidian://actions-uri/*` URL.
+**This plugin adds new `x-callback-url` endpoints** to Obsidian so that external sources can better interact with an Obsidian instance in a programmatic way by making `GET` requests to a `obsidian://actions-uri/*` URL.
 All new routes support `x-success` and `x-error` parameters as a way of communicating back to the sender.
 See below for detailed documentation.

 It is a clean, somewhat super-charged addition to Obsidian's [own URI scheme](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI#Using+Obsidian+URIs).

+## Routes added by Actions URI
+- [`/daily-note`](route--daily-note.md): Reading, writing, updating daily notes.
+- [`/info`](route--info.md): Plugin & Obsidian environment info.
+- [`/note`](route--note.md): Reading, writing, updating any notes.
+- [`/open`](route--open.md): Opening notes, daily notes and searches in Obsidian.
+- [`/search`](route--search.md): Running searches in Obsidian.
+- [`/`](route--root.md): The root note.
+Not much is happening here.

 ## Anatomy of an Actions URI route
 An Action URI-provided URL doesn't look much different from a standard Obsidian URI.
-It adds a new namespace:
+It adds a new namespace that tells Obsidian which plugin is taking care of the incoming call:

 > obsidian://`actions-uri`/daily-note/get-current?parameter=value